 Chocolate Oatmeal Cookies

-I know everyone has probably made chocolate oatmeal cookies a million times but, they are my son Tylor’s favorites.
-He is all gown up and lives on his own now.
-We met him for dinner this week and I surprised him with a batch.
-He smiled at me like he was 6 again.
+I know everyone has probably made chocolate oatmeal cookies a million times, but I wanted to share the recipe because they’re my son Tylor’s favorite cookies.
+He is grown and lives on his own now, but I still try to make them for him whenever I can.
+We met him for dinner this week and I surprised him with a batch and he smiled at me like he was 6 again.
 It made my heart happy!

-It made me realize something.
-I know we all know the power of baking.
-The joy you give someone when you hand them something you made just for them.
-I love discovering ways people use baking to make their lives and the lives of others better.
+Sharing these with him made me realize something.
+I know everyone knows the power of baking and the joy we have when we give someone something you made just for them.
+Don’t you love discovering ways people use baking to make their lives and the lives of others better?
 I know a lady who bakes to raise money to feed the homeless.
-Another lady sent me an email this week saying she was raising money to help with an adoption.
+Another lady sent me an email this week saying she was raising money to help with adoption.
 I know others who raise money to help children and for cancer research.
-It amazes me what people all over the world are doing with butter, sugar, flour and a little time.
+It amazes me what people all over the world are doing with butter, sugar, flour, and a little time.

-The point to today’s post, go bake a smile for someone!
-It doesn’t have to be a perfectly decorated sugar cookie or a cake that looks like Duff made it.
-These simple chocolate oatmeal cookies make Tylor happy.
+The point of today’s post is to go bake a smile for someone!
+It doesn’t have to be a perfectly decorated sugar cookie or a cake that looks like Duff or Buddy made it.
+These simple chocolate oatmeal cookies make Tylor happy and I know whatever you bake can make others happy.

 - 1/2 cup butter